xavier-cr1/clickup-mcp-server/CONTRIBUTING.md

 ## Pull Request Process

 1. Update the README.md with details of changes if applicable
-2. Update the version number following [Semantic Versioning](https://semver.org/)
-3. Ensure all tests pass and code meets quality standards
+2. Ensure all tests pass and code meets quality standards
 4. Your PR will be reviewed by maintainers
 5. Once approved, your PR will be merged